microsoft/r-server-hospital-length-of-stay/Visualize_Results.md

 ### Dashboard Details

-This dashboard uses data for the five facilities over the course of a year.
-For planning purposes, there would be new data incoming each day.
-We have simulated this in the current file by selecting a date in our static daa to represent "today".
-The variable `ScoredData[Today]` represents this arbitrary date: `Today = DATEVALUE("7/1/2015")`.
+This dashboard uses data for the hospital over the course of a year.
+For planning purposes, there would be new data incoming each day from the production pipeline.
+We have simulated this in the current file by selecting a date in our static data to represent "today".
+The variable `ScoredData[Today]` represents this arbitrary date: `Today = DATEVALUE("4/1/2012")`.
 If you were instead using live data, the calculation would use the TODAY() function: `Today = TODAY()`.

 Once `Today` has been created, a second variable is calculated.
 A patient is in the hospital today if they have been admitted and have not yet been discharged:  `HereToday = ([admitdt] < [Today] ) && ([dischargedt] > [Today])`.